Compare Mobile Plans

 Although Canstar Blue’s 2020 review focuses on the ‘big three’ mobile carriers (Vodafone, Optus and Telstra), it’s worth keeping in mind that a handful of other smaller telcos provide the option to bundle a new handset with a phone plan.
 These include Woolworths Mobile, TeleChoice and Southern Phone.

 While these providers would ideally be included in our 2020 ratings, none of the three received the minimum number of responses in our survey.
-However, this doesn’t mean Woolworths, TeleChoice, or Southern Phone aren’t worth checking out when you’re comparing phone-on-a-plan options.
+However, this doesn’t mean Woolworths, TeleChoice, or Southern Phone aren’t worth checking out when you’re comparing plan with phone options.

 As Vodafone, Telstra and Optus all own and operate their own mobile networks, this makes them the go-to telcos for many Australians, especially when it comes to picking up new devices.
 But how does each telco stack up on price alone?
 See the tables below.

-The following table shows a selection of the cheapest 24-month plans for the 64GB iPhone 11 on Canstar Blue’s database, listed in order of cost, from lowest to highest and then by data allowance, largest to smallest.
+The following table shows a selection of 24-month plans for the 64GB iPhone 12 on Canstar Blue’s database, listed in order of cost, from lowest to highest and then by data allowance, largest to smallest.
 This selection of products includes links to referral partners.

 There are clearly lots of things to consider when choosing a new phone plan with a handset, but it could ultimately come down to which provider offers the best plan inclusions for your specific needs, including the monthly data allowance and bonus features.